Where is the thyroid gland and what does it do?

 Should people with Down’s syndrome be screened regularly for thyroid problems?

-People with Down’s syndrome need regular screening blood tests throughout their lives.
-Babies born with Down’s syndrome should have a routine blood spot test in the first six weeks of life followed by a screening blood test when they reach their first birthday.
+People with Down’s syndrome need annual screening blood tests throughout their lives.
+Babies born with Down’s syndrome should have a routine blood spot test in the first six weeks of life followed by a screening blood test when they reach six months of age.
 For a screening blood test, blood will need to be taken from a vein.
-Children with Down’s syndrome should have a screening blood test at least every two years.
+Children with Down’s syndrome should have a screening blood test annually.

 If the doctor thinks there are signs to indicate your child may have a thyroid problem they may want to carry out more regular checks.
 Some doctors prefer to take a blood sample from the vein every year or so.

 It is possible to carry out limited thyroid testing using a few drops of finger prick blood instead of a larger amount from a vein.
 If this screening method is used it should be repeated every year.
 There is more information about thyroid function tests in our thyroid booklet .

 We know that some children and adults with Down’s syndrome will find having a blood test difficult.
 We have put together some tips that may improve the experience of children and adults with Down’s syndrome when having a blood sample taken.
 Take a look at our information about giving blood samples here.